How to Protect Cardholder Data

 It is paramount for any business or institution to maintain consumer trust.
 One way to maintain trust with consumers is to keep their data safe.
 It is a serious business to preserve payment information, personal transactions, and personally-identifying information safe from fraud, misuse, and data breaches.

 Validation of Compliance

 One method of assuring that a business is upholding its security levels is through validation of compliance.
 Compliance is required for business entities that handle major credit cards for business transactions.
-Depending on the business’s size or the amount of transactions processed, the validation of compliance can be performed annually or quarterly.
+Depending on the business’s size or the number of transactions processed, the validation of compliance can be performed annually or quarterly.
 It is the company’s judgment to manage this based on the volume of business that they handle.
-Ways that the validation of compliance are conducted are:
+Ways that the validation of compliance are conducted include:

-• Self-Assessment Questionnaires (SAQ) – for businesses with smaller volumes of transactions.
+- Self-Assessment Questionnaires (SAQ) – for businesses with smaller volumes of transactions.

-• An External Qualified Assessor (QSA) – for businesses with moderate volumes of transactions.
+- An External Qualified Assessor (QSA) – for businesses with moderate volumes of transactions.